Tfvars: Debug Layering

 Terraspace’s Layering abilities are so powerful that they can be difficult to debug when overly used.
-It is recommend you chose only a few layers that make sense for your goals and stick to them.
+It is recommended that you chose only a few layers that make sense for your goals and stick to them.
 Essentially, limit the rope length.
 Here are also some debugging tips.

 You can debug layers by turning a config to show the found layers.